Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Numerical Results

 Insets in Figure~\ref{fig:fig3} show two representative momentum distributions for values of $t_{\mathrm{acc}}$ where $P_0$ is either close to 1 (inset (b)) or strongly reduced (inset (c)).
 When $P_0$ is maximum, the distribution is spectrally narrow, centered on the desired final momentum.
 In contrast, when $P_0$ is minimum, significant population is transferred to the sidebands, indicating coherent non-adiabatic redistribution.

 This oscillatory behavior could be tentatively interpreted as arising from quantum interferences between different components of the condensate wave function during the symmetric trapezoidal transport, an interpretation that will later be refined as the manifestation of a collective “breathing”-like dynamics within the lattice sites.
-Overall, this result confirms that the system can exhibit quasi-monochromatic output even in the fast-loading and fast-release regime, provided that the acceleration duration $t_{\mathrm{acc}}$ is carefully tuned.
+As anticipated in the introduction, this result confirms that the system can exhibit quasi-monochromatic output even in the fast-loading and fast-release regime, provided that the acceleration duration $t_{\mathrm{acc}}$ is carefully tuned.
 The oscillatory structure visible in Fig.~\ref{fig:fig3} thus reveals the existence of several periodic magic times, \emph{i.e.} specific values of $t_{\mathrm{acc}}$ where $P_0$ reaches near-unity values despite the non-adiabatic loading.
 At these specific durations, destructive interference between the transiently populated $\pm 2 \hbar k_L$ momentum states effectively rephases the wave function into a narrow momentum distribution.
 This mechanism offers a practical route to spectral purity without adiabatic protocols.

 To verify that the oscillations observed in Figure~\ref{fig:fig3} do not originate from a center-of-mass motion of the condensate, we computed the expectation value of the position $\langle x(t) \rangle$ in a single site throughout the full sequence.
 The result confirms that the condensate remains perfectly centered at the lattice site and faithfully follows the imposed lattice displacement, without exhibiting any global motion in the moving frame.
 This rules out center-of-mass oscillations as the origin of the oscillatory behavior in $P_0$.
 Instead, the observed dynamics must arise from coherent size oscillations, i.e., collective breathing modes within the lattice wells.
 This justifies the relevance of the intra-site spatial width $\Delta x(t)$ as a complementary observable to probe coherent excitation and spectral purity.

 Figure~\ref{fig:fig4} provides insight into the internal dynamics of the condensate by tracking the intra-site spatial width $\Delta x(t)$ during the full transport protocol, for the two closely spaced acceleration durations $t_{\mathrm{acc}} = 973.2~\mu\mathrm{s}$ and $976.6~\mu\mathrm{s}$.
 These two cases correspond respectively to a maximum and a minimum of the central momentum population $P_0$, as previously discussed in Fig.~\ref{fig:fig3}.